Helabrak/us-income-Heba/README.md

 We can see that the model needs improvment for the smaller proportion class (25% of those whose income is higher than 50K) So I shuffled the training and testing sets so that they have a random number of samples of each class training and testing data and that yield to higher accuracy
-        -Evaluating the model on the training set yields an accuracy of 99.99232186732186% -Evaluating the model on the testing set yields an accuracy of 84.43%
+        - Evaluating the model on the training set yields an accuracy of 99.99232186732186%
+        - Evaluating the model on the testing set yields an accuracy of 84.43%

 # Contributors